 Letters of Reference:

-The major criteria for rating applicants are academic excellence, commitment to primary care, commitment to practice medicine in an under-served area, and personal characteristics.
-Academic excellence is measured by academic performance.
+The Admission Committee reviews the completed applicant files.
+We also take into consideration the major criteria for rating applicants are academic excellence is measured by academic performance, commitment to primary care, dedication to practice medicine in an under-served area through involvement, and personal characteristics (critical thinking skills, writing ability, and maturity level).
 The degree of difficulty of the program, which the applicant studied, is also considered.
 No interview is involved in this assessment.

-After the initial assessment, selected applicants are invited to visit the campus for a formal personal interview.
-After the interview, the Admissions Committee reviews the applicants’ files, and applicants are notified as soon as a final admissions decision has been made.
+The selected applicants are invited to visit the campus for a formal personal interview.
+After the interview, the Admission Committee will deliberate, and the chosen applicants are notified via phone when final admission decision has been completed.